- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 When it comes to IOPs, group therapy is the primary form of therapy used for a successful recovery.

-Recreational & Complementary Therapy
+Recreational and Complementary Therapy

 Many IOPs offer alternative or holistic therapies to complement their traditional approaches.
 Art therapy, music therapy, and adventure therapy may be offered.

 These treatments allow eating disorder patients to tap into nontraditional ways of healing.
-Typically, these sessions are led by therapists who are specially trained in the particular treatment and often take place in a group setting.
+Typically, these sessions are led by therapists specially trained in the particular treatment and often take place in a group setting.

 Support Groups